quarkusio/quarkus-quickstarts/README.md

 This repository contains a set of examples about the Shamrock framework.

+See [CONTRIBUTING](CONTRIBUTING.md) for how to build these examples:

 * [Getting Started](./getting-started): Application creation, Rest endpoint, Dependency Injection, Test, Packaging
 * [Getting Started - Async](./getting-started-async): Illustrate how to use `CompletionStage` to handle asynchronous actions
 * [Getting Started - Native](./getting-started-native): Packaging of the application into a native executable